Donald-Watts/VIBE-Lock/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Stable Roadmap](https://img.shields.io/badge/roadmap-Q3_2025-orange.svg)](#roadmap)

 Welcome to **VIBE‑Lock**, an open‑source implementation of the **VIBE Protocol** (see [`VIBE‑PROTOCOL.md`](./VIBE-PROTOCOL.md)) that defends your creative signal against silent AI extraction.
 Think of VIBE‑Lock as a *developer shield*—CLI tools, libraries, and workflow recipes that watermark, timestamp, and obfuscate your code, text, and designs so they stay **yours**.
+This is an experimental project under active development.
+It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
+We're building it in the open with the community and welcome: